Underleaf Logo

 Quick Comparison

-FeatureLaTeX (Overleaf)Google Docs
+FeatureLaTeX (online editor)Google Docs

 Learning curveSteep (code-based)Minimal (WYSIWYG)